hs42/flat_metric/README.md

 # About
 This code implements the computation of the flat distance between two distributions.
-Paper link: ToDo
+The corresponding paper can be found at https://doi.org/10.1007/s10994-025-06828-8

 # Installation
 * Create a new conda environment and activate it: